Alena1508/Documents/README.md

 # Documents plugin

-This plugin is used to support User Chat around a PulseTile ReactJS based application.
+This plugin is used to support Documents around a PulseTile ReactJS based application.

 # Installation